 Many small fragments are used by to hide or DoS attack a node.
 The attacker dissects the packet into many small fragmented packets, bypassing security devices.
 Every small fragment looks legitimate but once reassembled the entire packet is used to launch an attack.
 The attacker is hiding his real intention by pushing the contents of the attack into many small fragments.
 These might be passed and unseen by devices that only look at the unfragmented part.

 Other types of attacks include overlapping fragments, incomplete set of fragments, fragments inside a tunnel, and nested fragments.
 Nested fragments are packets that have multiple sets of fragment headers, which should never occur in normal IP networks.
 The source only creates one fragment header.
 Overlapping fragments can be used for O/S fingerprinting and IPS/IDS evasions.
 Fragmentation attacks may be used to DoS an end host.
 If hosts cannot process fragmented packets correctly, attackers can send many fragmented packets, which will be processed by kernel memory, exhausting the kernel from processing legitimate fragments.
-There are many tools out there that can craft these types of packets, such as Whisker, Fragrouter and Scapy.
+There are many tools out there that can craft these types of packets, such as Whisker, Fragrouter, and Scapy.

 Proper Handling of IPv6 Fragments

-IPv6 attempts to minimise the use of fragmentation by supporting the minimum IPv6 datagram size of 1280 bytes.
-The minimum datagram size in IPv4 is 576 bytes (not be confused with the minimum MTU for both IP versions).
-This removes the severe restriction on data size that we had with IPv4 and should minimise the need for fragmentation.
+IPv6 attempts to minimize the use of fragmentation by supporting the minimum IPv6 datagram size of 1280 bytes.
+The minimum datagram size in IPv4 is 576 bytes (not to be confused with the minimum MTU for both IP versions).
+This removes the severe restriction on data size that we had with IPv4 and should minimize the need for fragmentation.
 Antonios Atlasis carried out a “Attacking IPv6 using fragmentation” webinar for Black Hat Europe.
-It included a number of O/S such as Ubuntu, FreeBSD, OpenBSD and W2K7.
+It included a number of O/S such as Ubuntu, FreeBSD, OpenBSD, and W2K7.
 Scapy, a packet manipulation tool, was used to test if the O/S responded to tiny fragments.
 For Upper-layer protocol, ICMPv6 was used to send Echo Requests.
 All of the major O/S accepted tiny fragments and sent an ECHO-REPLY in response to the ECHO REQUEST.
 There are consequences of accepting tiny fragments unless Deep Packet Inspection (DPI) is performing complete IP datagram reassembly before forwarding.
 However, without proper DPI it could lead to firewall evasion.
 A similar problem exists with IPv4.

 RFC 5722 recommends that overlapping fragments should be disallowed.
 The RFC states that if an IPv6 host is performing reassembling and contains a fragment that is determined to be overlapping, then the entire datagram is silently discarded.
 No error message is sent back to the sending host.
 Test carried out by Antonios Atlasis prove that none of the O/S are RFC 5722 compliant.

 Similar to the IPv4 world, IPv6 security features consist of ACL with the “fragments” keyword.
 The ACL matches non-initial IPv6 fragments.
 The initial fragment contains the Layer 3 and Layer 4 information.
 Cisco IOS has a feature known as Virtual Reassembly, which inspects fragmented packets.
 It is secondary to an input ACL, meaning the input ACL has the first chance to check incoming packets.
-It reassembles fragmented packets, examines any out of sequence fragments, puts them back in proper sequence and sends up the protocol stack.
+It reassembles fragmented packets, examines any out-of sequence fragments, puts them back in proper sequence, and sends up the protocol stack.